matteo-bruni/gi-stub-gen/README.md

 | **`gi-gst-stubs`** | Follows **GStreamer** | **Multimedia (GStreamer).**<br>Includes `Gst`, `GstBase`, `GstVideo`, `GstAudio`, `GstApp`, `GstPbutils`, `GstRtp`, `GstRtsp`, `GstSdp`. |

 ## ⚠️ Disclaimer

+> [!WARNING]
-I am not a GI/PyGObject expert.
+> I am not a GI/PyGObject expert.
 This project started as a learning exercise to understand the internals of GObject Introspection.
 Mistakes are possible, and feedback is highly appreciated!

 ## ✅ Todo
 - [ ] Add comprehensive test suite.